 Ingredients and Substitutions

-Dark chocolate: always use good dark chocolate, it makes such a difference to the quality of your brownies.
-It doesn't have to be expensive, I used one block of supermarket branded dark chocolate and topped it up with Dr Oetker 72% dark chocolate.
-Just be sure your chocolate is at least 70% cocoa solids for best results.
+Dark chocolate 70% cocoa solids: always use good dark chocolate, it makes such a difference to the quality of your brownies.
+It doesn't have to be expensive, I use supermarket branded dark cooking chocolate.

-Plain flour: brings some structure to our After Eight Brownies, without flour they would be overly gooey.
+Plain flour: gives structure to our After Eight Brownies, otherwise they would just collapse!

 After Eights: yep a whole box is used!
 They are not called After 8 Brownies for nothing!